Customize Consent Preferences

 Basically, the GPS mount extends the distance from the pole to the GPS, so it gets a free line of sight.

-It is designed to carry a GPS unit attached to a vertical or inclined structural leg member.”The equipment offset is 390 mm (15,3 in) from member to centre of equipment.
+It is designed to carry a GPS unit attached to a vertical or inclined structural leg member.

 Since there is a growing interest in this solution, MAFI 3058, from several other markets, MAFI has decided to market and ship it worldwide.